 Know the Highlights

 The key to marketing your property appropriately is to mention the true highlights that will attract renters and make your property stand out above the rest.
 Is your rental in a popular neighborhood?
 Name it in your ad.
 Easy travel access?
 Mention which highways are nearby.
 School district?
 Name it!
 Anything that is worth mentioning should make it into your ad.
+It also pays to know your competition.
+See what comparable rental homes in the area have to offer.
+What makes your home stand out in comparison?
+Think about recent updates, special features, and amenities that truly make your house a home.

 Update Your Listing